 The first designed and built by Herbert R. Pfister, of New York City, and H. A. Machlan, of El Campo the second.

 Another set of vintage pedal car plans, this one designed by Paul Thompson Sr. appears in an article in Popular Homecraft magazine February 1945.

 Once built, it measures about 59 inches long.

-Download vintage jeep pedal car plans, which includes detailed sketches and construction notes.
+Download vintage sidewalk jeep pedal car plans, which includes detailed sketches and construction notes.